messica/pmpro-toolkit/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-toolkit/issues

 == Changelog ==

+= .1.1 =
+* Added "View as" access filter.
+Lets admins view any page as a particular membership level.
+Add "?pmprodev_view_as=3-2-1" to the query string.

 = .1 =
 * This is the initial version of the plugin.